TimHeiszwolf/Quantum_energy_ML/README.md

 * numberOfWidths: The number of steps widths represented in the database (including the lower and upper endpoints).
 * depthOfSurroundingCells ($d_s$): The depth of the number of cells taken into account when calculating the potential energy.
 This needs to be high enough such that convergence has taken place (for each possible cell size).
 * relaxationDepthOfSurroundingCells: The depth of the number of cells taken into account when calculating the potential energy for the relaxation process.
 It is best to make this values lower than numberOfWidths since accuracy is less important and speed is more important.
-* amountOfEpochs: Is the amount of epochs the relaxation process is applied.
-During a epoch every particle is allowed to move in a random direction and the change is accepted if the new potential energy is lower than the original.
+* amountOfScans: Is the amount of scans the relaxation process is applied.
+During a scan every particle is allowed to move in a random direction and the change is accepted if the new potential energy is lower than the original.
-* maxDeltaPerEpoch: Is the maximum magnitude of the movement of a particle during a epoch.
+* maxDeltaPerScan: Is the maximum magnitude of the movement of a particle during a scan.
 The actual amount is random between this and 0.
 * cutoff: Is above which percentile the energies will be cuttoff and the configurations won't be taken into the database.
 * filename: Is the name of the .json while to which the database will be saved (without the file extension).